 A recommendation letter is written by authorities including previous employee, colleague, client, teacher, or someone who is in a position to recommend your work.
+It is designed to add additional importance and merit to a job or college application.
 Skills, achievements, and aptitude of the person being recommended are mentioned in the recommendation letter.
 The grade of confidence that the authority has on the person being recommended is visible in the letter.

 What to be included in a recommendation letter?

 A person’s qualifications and skills with respect to his employment or education are included in the recommendation letter.
 The capabilities that make a person eligible to hold a role or position being applied is also included in the letter to make it effective.

 Recommendation letters are mostly written for jobs or admission to graduate schools.
 A few of the must-haves in a recommendation letter are as given below.

 The letter should contain details about the person who is writing the letter of recommendation.

 Moreover, the relationship between the author of the letter and the person being recommended should be specified.

 The qualifications and specific skills of the person being recommended should also be included, also for entering technology fields.

 The statement that the candidate’s skills match the requirements of the position should be mentioned.

 Target the recommendation letter in order to match the personal abilities of the candidate with the requirements of the job.